ExtraHorizon/docs/for-developers/manage-data/README.md

 **Configurable logic**

 Secondly, data schemas allow configuration of the behavior logic of a document, similar to a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state\_machine).
 This means that the document can possess one of a limited amount of states, and change between these states based on the configuration provided.
-Similar to properties, the states and transitions of a document are configured in it's data schema.
+Similar to properties, the states and transitions of a document are configured in its data schema.

 **Finite-state machines**

 A traffic light could be considered a finite-state machine.
 It can exist in three **states**: green, orange and red.\
 Changing from one state to another is called a **transition**.
-In the case of a traffic light, that would mean it has three transitions: changing from green to orange, changing from orange to red, and changing from red back to green.\\
+In the case of a traffic light, that would mean it has three transitions: changing from green to orange, changing from orange to red, and changing from red back to green.

 #### Documents <a href="#markdown-header-documents" id="markdown-header-documents"></a>

-After configuring a data schema, any number of documents can be created that follow it's structure.
+After configuring a data schema, any number of documents can be created that follow its structure.
 These documents will exist in the states that are defined by the schema's _statuses_, and follow the logic configured in the schema's _transitions_.
 As previously mentioned, transitioning a document between statuses can trigger actions such as sending a mail, or tasks that interact with other services.

 {% content-ref url="https://app.gitbook.com/o/-MkCjSW-Ht0-VBM7yuP9/s/dvL2SAPQmpnpHBxsorAZ/" %}
 [Data Service v1](https://app.gitbook.com/o/-MkCjSW-Ht0-VBM7yuP9/s/dvL2SAPQmpnpHBxsorAZ/)